hsmith36/SelecT/readme.txt

 -rn		Normalization	Runs normalization step across the entire dataset/chromosome
 				Normalizes by standardization (mean 0; standard deviation 1)

+-ui		Use Incomplete	Use incomplete data when analyzing MoP scores

 -im		Ignore MoP	Ignores all MoP scores and finds significance based upon PoP only